fny/greenlight/README.md

 Note this is very similar to how Rails does routing, however, we deliberately but the action after the resource for sorting.

-All components corresponsing to pages should be in the `./pages/` directory or nested by resource (e.g. `./pages/posts/`)
+All components corresponding to pages should be in the `./pages/` directory or nested by resource (e.g. `./pages/posts/`)

 Nested resources follow the same convention above:

 - `userPostsPath => 'users/:userId/posts' => UsersPostsPage(userId)`: View all posts for this user
 - `userPostPath => 'users/:userId/posts/:id' => UserPostsPage(userId, id)`: View a post by this user

-Again components corresponsing to pages should be in the `./pages` directory.
+Again components corresponding to pages should be in the `./pages` directory.
 If you want to create a separate folder, follow the same pattern as before but do not nest (e.g. `./pages/usersPosts/`).

 #### Shared Components